 - a raise in the standards required for external wall cladding

 - further restrictions on the provision of noticeboards in teaching spaces

 - the recommendation that automatic fire suppression systems should be installed in all:

 - new school buildings that have a storey with a finished floor level over 11m above ground level

 - new boarding accommodation.

 Respondents have until 18 August 2021 to respond to the consultation and can do so by following this link.

 Whilst this is a technical guide and therefore likely to be less helpful to schools in respect of the day to day management of fire safety, it is an important reference guide, particularly where there is material alteration/extension and conversion of school buildings being considered.

-It is worth noting that the Fire Safety Bill currently before Parliament will reform the Fire Safety Order, and once the law is ratified and implemented, the Department of Education will consider whether and how the guidance should be further updated to reflect the new legislation.
+It is worth noting that the Fire Safety Bill currently before Parliament will reform the Fire Safety Order, and once the law is ratified and implemented, the Department for Education will consider whether and how the guidance should be further updated to reflect the new legislation.
 There is also anticipated to be further changes in fire safety law and it is likely this will also impact other fire safety management guidance issued for schools.
 Therefore, schools should look out for further developments on fire safety over the coming months.